jtoilliez/slr/README.md

 SLR is simple package designed to manipulate sea-level projections using the Python language.

 ## What SLR Does
-SLR relies on a single configuration file, named `scenarios.json` to load pre-configured sea-level rise scenarios at specific locations, wrapped under a single `SLRScenarios` class instance.
+SLR relies on a single configuration file, named `scenarios.json` to load pre-configured sea-level rise scenarios at specific locations, each wrapped under its own `SLRScenarios` class instance.
 Custom scenarios can also be built using the `Scenario` class instance.
 SLR provides convenient class instances to perform the following routine tasks:

 * Load sea-level rise projections for a specific location
 * Display trajectories over time as plots or tables